 Android Studio Installation

+After download the Android Studio, installation is straightforward.
 Click the next button.

 Select all options and click the next button.

 Select your directory or keep the default and click next.
+I kept it as default. ;)

-Click next to continue.
+Click the next button and continue.

 After all these steps, click the finish button.